cms5109/cms5109.github.io/_posts/2017-08-22-how-to-create-products-that-customers-love.md

 * _Lean Customer Development_ by Cindy Alvarez
 * _The Art of Scalability_ by Martin Lee Abbott and Michael T. Fisher

-There's a difference between "Proctor & Gamble Product Management" and Tech.
-Product Management.
+There's a difference between "Proctor & Gamble Product Management" and Technology Product Management.
 PM is the #1 path to startup co-founder role.

 _*There's a striking difference between how the best companies do product versus the large majority*_